Russia hopes to agree new S-400 missile deal with Turkey next year

 Turkish media said on Monday F-16 warplanes would fly over the country’s capital Ankara to test the S-400 system, but Turkish officials have not confirmed that such tests took place.

+Turkey has given no promises to anyone about not installing or using the S-400s, state media cited Foreign Minister Mevlut Cavusoglu as saying on Tuesday.

-In the interview published on Tuesday, Rosoboronexport’s Mikheev said the new S-400 deal option, if signed, would cover a new regiment of the defense systems and that some of the components would be produced in Turkey.
+Rosoboronexport’s Mikheev said the new S-400 deal option, if signed, would cover a new regiment of the defense systems and that some of the components would be produced in Turkey.

 He said it was premature to talk about which components would be made in Turkey however and in what quantities.